 It is amazing to me how fast time has gone by.
 Spring break is already over and I am back at Aberdale University again.
 I passed all my classes last quarter including the Geology one I was nervous about, so happily, I move onto Astronomy.
 Abby had told me how interesting it was and how much she loved it, so I am hoping to have an enjoyable and informative quarter.
 I also have Professor Farientine again for Public Relations, but this time I don’t mind.
 With my impressive paper on the Delta Sigma and Beta Gamma Kappa donation/fundraiser, it has gotten me on better standing.
-I even told my mom and dad about the internship and they are both eager for me to do it.
+I even told my mom and dad about an internship Mr. Farientine told me about and they are both eager for me to do it.
 I am still a bit undecided, but I will try to make up my mind soon.

 The writing club is also going well.
 Carrie has even arranged for another writing club reading.
 I feel like it is a bit short notice since the quarter has just started, but she was persistent.
 So I head to the library with Michael to edit another poem.
 I was hoping to get some feedback from him, but he had a task of his own to focus on.